A Bit More Vitamin D Might Help Prevent Colds And Flu

 So not everyone is convinced that this study should lead us all to the supplement aisle.

-According to recommendations from the Institute of Medicine, most adults need about 600 IU (International Units) of vitamin D per day.
+According to recommendations from the Institute of Medicine, most adults need about 600 IU (international units) of vitamin D per day.
 Adults 70 years old and older are advised to increase their intake to 800 IUs per day.

 Many Americans don't routinely get this amount from their diets, so a multivitamin can help make up the shortfall.
 "The standard multivitamin has about 400 IUs," says Steven Abrams, a professor of pediatrics at the Dell Medical School at the University of Texas at Austin.
 He was a member of the Institute of Medicine panel that wrote the vitamin D recommendations for children and adults.